geany/geany-osx/README.md

 	./bundle.sh
 	```

+5. Leave jhbuild shell if it was entered in step 2 by typing `exit`.

-5. Optionally, if you have a development account at Apple and want to
+6. Optionally, if you have a development account at Apple and want to
 	sign the resulting bundle, get the list of signing identities by
 	```
 	security find-identity -p codesigning